cslant/telegram-git-notifier-app/README.md

 After running the command above, you will have the project installed under the `telegram-git-notifier-app` directory, and the environment file `.env` will be created automatically.

-Some the json files will be created automatically in the `storage` directory.
+Some of the JSON files will be created automatically in the `storage` directory.
 These files are used to store the data and serve for features in this bot.

 ### Create a New Bot